atc-project/atc-react/README.md

 4. Generate your own (private) website with your analytics, using [mkdocs](https://www.mkdocs.org/):
     ```
-    python3 main.py -MK
+    python3 main.py -MK      	# automatic mkdocs config (navigation) generation
     python3 -m mkdocs build
     ```
     The website will be stored in the `site` directory.
-You can preview it with the next command:
+You can preview it with the following command:
     ```
     python3 -m mkdocs serve
     ```